alex-hh/profam/README.md

 - **Unaligned FASTA** for standard protein sequence inputs
 - **Aligned / MSA-style files** such as A2M/A3M content with gaps and insertions

+For `profam score` / `profam-score-sequences`, we recommend providing an **aligned** MSA (A2M/A3M) as the conditioning context.
+Scoring uses homology-based diversity weights (enabled by default, `--use_diversity_weights`) to downweight near-duplicate conditioning sequences when subsampling prompts — this typically improves Spearman correlation with DMS labels.

+Diversity weighting requires the conditioning sequences to be aligned (same length, gaps preserved).
+If you pass an unaligned FASTA, scoring will raise a `ValueError` asking you to either:

+- provide an aligned MSA, or
+- disable diversity weights with `--no-use_diversity_weights` (CLI/script) or `use_diversity_weights=False` (Python API).
+Scoring will then run on unaligned context but is expected to be less accurate.

-For `profam-score-sequences`, we recommend providing an aligned MSA file because sequence weighting is used to encourage diversity when subsampling prompt sequences.
-Even when aligned inputs are provided, the standard ProFam model converts them into unaligned gap-free sequences before the forward pass.
+Even when aligned inputs are provided, the standard ProFam model converts them into unaligned gap-free sequences before the forward pass — diversity weighting is the only step that relies on the alignment.

 During preprocessing: